Moss–Horten Ferry: Tunnel or bridge

 Since the 1960s, plans for a dry connection over or under the fjord to remove the ferry have been launched.
-In 2008 the Public Roads Administration (PRA) published a report showing that a four-lane tunnel would cost 5 billion kr while a bridge would cost 15 billion.
+In 2008, the Public Roads Administration (PRA) published a report showing that a four-lane tunnel would cost 5 billion kr while a bridge would cost 15 billion.
 A tunnel would need to be 17 km to meet European Union requirements for maximum 6% gradient; the tunnel would be 325 m below sea level.
 It would be fully financed as a toll road.
 An alternative includes also building a railway line parallel with the tunnel; this would make it 32 km long to allow a gradient of 2.5%.
 Local politicians preferred hybrid ferry or were divided about a combined railroad and road bridge, while the PRA had left out railroad for economic reasons.

-Since 2014 the process became more concrete and the local debate louder after the Public Roads Administration published a concept evaluation study (KVU).
+Since 2014, the process became more concrete and the local debate louder after the Public Roads Administration published a concept evaluation study (KVU).
 Here they prefer bridge to tunnel, mainly for economic reasons.
-Grassroots movements, particularly in Moss, alluded to negative effects for the environment and aestethics and succeeded in March 2015 to turn a clear majority of the Moss City Council against the bridge.
+Grassroots movements, particularly in Moss, alluded to negative effects for the environment and aesthetics and succeeded in March 2015 to turn a clear majority of the Moss City Council against the bridge.
 Shortly after the PRA and then the Ministry made public the list of major road projects for the next 35 years and the Oslo Fjord crossing is not on the list.